 The Water Corporation advised that they do not have the capacity to service the proposed subdivision and will not be a service provider.
 Western Power requested standard conditions for underground power and transfer of land for electricity supply infrastructure.

-The Department of Education (DoE) supported the original plan of subdivision in 2014, but did not support the initial application which reduced the site area for the school and adjacent road reserve widths.
+The Department of Education (DoE) supported the original plan of subdivision, but did not support a reduction in the area for the school site and adjacent road reserve widths.

-The Department of Biodiversity, Conservation and Attractions (DBCA) raised concerns regarding the coastal foreshore reserve width, interface with Wilbinga Conservation Park to the south, ongoing protection of potential Carnaby's Cockatoo habitat trees.
+The Department of Biodiversity, Conservation and Attractions (DBCA) raised concerns regarding the coastal foreshore reserve width, interface with Wilbinga Conservation Park to the south and ongoing protection of potential Carnaby's Cockatoo habitat trees.
 DBCA advised that the vegetation on the site is identified as possibly being part of the Banksia Woodlands of the Swan Coastal Plain Ecological Community.
 This ecological community is listed as endangered under the Environment Protection and Biodiversity Conservation Act 1999.
-Further assessment of any impacts the proposal may incur on the identified ecological community on site, should be referred to the Australian Government Department of the Environment and Energy.
+Further assessment of any impacts the proposal may incur on the identified ecological community on site, should be referred to the Australian Commonwealth Department of the Environment and Energy.